Torren0110/Snake/README.md

 # Snake
 Clone of the popular snake game.
-Made using pygame library of python
+Made using pygame library of python.